SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 Response body is as for **Create Certificate POST**, except alternative "message text" is:
 - Certificate
-    * "Enter the certificate reference"
+    * "Provide the certificate reference"
 	* "Certificate not found"
-    * "EPAO is not the creator of this Certificate"
+    * "Your organisation is not the creator of this Certificate"
-    * "Certificate has already been submitted"
+    * "Certificate has already been Submitted"
-    * "Certificate is not in 'Ready' status"
+    * "Certificate is not in Ready status"
     * "Certificate is missing mandatory data"